eth-brownie/brownie/CONTRIBUTING.md

 cd brownie

 # create and load a virtual environment
-python3 -m venv venv
+py -m venv venv
-source venv/bin/activate
+#use py-2 or py-3 if that doesn't work

+venv\Scripts\activate

 # install brownie into the virtual environment
-python setup.py install
+py setup.py install
+#use py-2 or py-3 if that doesn't work

 # install the developer dependencies
 pip install -r requirements-dev.txt